DUNE/larnd-sim/README.md

 <img alt="larnd-sim" src="docs/logo.png" height="160" />

-This software aims to simulate a pixelated Liquid Argon Time Projection Chamber.
-It consists of a set of highly-parallelized algorithms implemented on the CUDA architecture.
+This software aims to simulate a pixelated Liquid Argon Time Projection Chamber using [LArPix](https://arxiv.org/abs/1808.02969).
+It consists of a set of highly-parallelized algorithms implemented on the [CUDA architecture](https://developer.nvidia.com/cuda-toolkit).

 ## Overview

-The software takes as input an array containing the necessary truth iformation for each simulated segment of deposited energy in the detector (e.g. starting point, amount of energy) and produces a list of packets with an ADC count and timestamp in the [LArPix HDF5 format](https://larpix-control.readthedocs.io/en/stable/api/format/hdf5format.html).
+The software takes as input an array containing the necessary truth information for each simulated segment of deposited energy in the detector (e.g. starting point, amount of energy) and produces a list of packets with an ADC count and timestamp in the [LArPix HDF5 format](https://larpix-control.readthedocs.io/en/stable/api/format/hdf5format.html).

 ## Installation

 Some binary files required to run `larnd-sim` files are stored using [Git LFS](https://git-lfs.github.com).
 To be able to install the clone and install 'larnd-sim` you first need to do:

 ```bash